TurboCoder13/py-lintro/docs/github-integration.md

 2. Select **Source:** "GitHub Actions"
 3. Your coverage badge will be available at: `https://TurboCoder13.github.io/py-lintro/badges/coverage.svg`

-## Release Automation
+## Release Automation (Single Release Train)

 The repository ships with fully automated semantic releases and PyPI publishing.

 - **Automated Release PR** (`.github/workflows/semantic-release.yml`)
   - On push to `main`, computes the next version from Conventional Commits
   - Updates `pyproject.toml` and `lintro/__init__.py`
-  - Opens a Release PR and enables auto-merge; once checks pass, it merges
+  - Opens a Release PR (no direct push to main) and enables auto-merge; once checks pass, it merges

 - **Auto Tag on Main** (`.github/workflows/auto-tag-on-main.yml`)
-  - After the Release PR is merged, detects the new version in `pyproject.toml`
+  - After the Release PR is merged, a guard step ensures the last commit matches `chore(release):` pattern
-  - Creates and pushes a matching git tag if it does not already exist
+  - Detects the new version in `pyproject.toml`, and creates/pushes the tag if it does not already exist

 - **Publish to PyPI on Tag** (`.github/workflows/publish-pypi-on-tag.yml`)
   - On tag push (e.g., `1.2.3`), verifies tag equals `pyproject.toml` version